 Recently, I had a new client come on board that told me they had been investing some resources into Google AdWords.
 My initial positive response to their efforts were soon quelled when I discovered they had over a 95% bounce rate for those ads with zero conversions after over a month.

 Once I was provided access to their account, I quickly realized that what they thought was AdWords, was actually just AdWords Express.
-There were certainly issues with their landing page that were causing the lackluster results, but as I dug into the account, it was clear that the limits of the Express platform were to blame as well.
+There were certainly issues with their landing page that were causing the lackluster results, but as I dug into the account, it was clear that the limits of Adwords Express ads were to blame as well.

 Easier Isn’t Always Better

-For someone accustomed to the depth of settings and options within AdWords, I’m always shocked by how bare bones Express is.
-Of course the big selling point for Express is that it’s super easy to set up and requires very little monitoring, but in the world of PPC (pay per click) campaigns, that’s not necessarily a good thing…well, unless you’re comfortable with throwing money out the window (more on that shortly).
+For someone accustomed to the depth of settings and options within AdWords ads, I’m always shocked by how bare bones AdWords Express ads are.
+Of course the big selling point for AdWords Express ads is that it’s super easy to set up and requires very little monitoring, but in the world of PPC (pay per click) campaigns, that’s not necessarily a good thing…well, unless you’re comfortable with throwing money out the window (more on that shortly).

 - A short term solution here was to keep checking in as often as possible to see what other keywords Google thought were relevant and remove them from the list.
 However, that clearly defeats the purpose of going with the automated, low maintenance PPC option.

 - Create a handful of ads to give you a better chance of winning the auction.
 That will also allow you to create more specific lists of keywords per ad, which hopefully will keep Google from suggesting too broad of a keyword for you.